QED1224/Toontown-Resources/README.md

 ## Toon Attack Accuracy <a name="toon-atk-acc"></a>

-`atkAcc` was a percentage which represented the likelihood of an attack performing to its highest degree.
-This was used in two ways:
+`atkAcc` represents the likelihood of an attack performing to its highest degree.
+This is used in two ways:

-1. For Lure SOS cards, it was used when calculating the odds that cogs "wake up" early each round.
+1. For Lure SOS cards, it is used when calculating the odds that cogs will "wake up" early each round.
-2. It was used when calculating the value of `atkHit`, which was a boolean value that represented whether or not an attack hit.
+2. It is used when calculating the value of `atkHit`, which is a boolean (true or false) value that represents whether or not an attack hit.

 ### Special Cases <a name="toon-atk-acc-1"></a>

-Fires and Trap had 95% and 100% accuracy respectively.
-In addition, both were always assigned an `atkHit` of 1, which meant they were *guaranteed* to hit.
+Fires and Trap have 95% and 100% accuracy respectively.
+In addition, both are always assigned an `atkHit` of 1, which means they are *guaranteed* to hit.

 ## Equation <a name="toon-atk-acc-2"></a>

-A gag's overall accuracy was calculated using the following equation:
+A gag's overall accuracy is calculated using the following equation:

 ```python
 atkAcc = propAcc + trackExp + tgtDef + bonus